Hybrid qubit-oscillator module from motional states of two interacting atoms: Higher order correction in Qubit- and Oscillator-Rotation gates

-In Fig.~\ref{S_fig1}, we show the simulated infidelities $1-\mathcal{F}$ for the rotation gates, analogous to the right panel of Fig. 3 of the main text for displacement and squeezing gates.
-We observe almost no effect from the higher-order corrections to the R gate, but generally find a significant reduction in the infidelity of the SR gate (see the dashed line in Fig.~\ref{S_fig1}(b)).
+In Fig.~\ref{S_fig1}, we show the simulated infidelities $1-\mathcal{F}$ of the rotation gates, analogous to the right panel of Fig. 3 of the main text for displacement and squeezing gates.
+We observe almost no effect from the higher-order corrections to the R gate, but generally find a significant reduction in the infidelity of the QR gate (see the dashed line in Fig.~\ref{S_fig1}(b)).
 Instead of a trivial initial state $\ket{\uparrow}\ket{0}$, we use displaced coherent states $\ket{\uparrow}\ket{\alpha}$ as our initial condition in Fig.~\ref{S_fig1}.
-We observe that the R and SR gates start to break down near $\alpha\sim 6$, owing to non-negligible higher-order terms.
+We observe that the R and QR gates start to break down near $\alpha\sim 6$, owing to non-negligible higher-order terms.
 Additionally, the CR gate has various nonlinear terms that generate non-Gaussian dynamics on the quantum state, causing the fidelity drop even faster at $\alpha\gtrsim3$.
-All of these negative effects may be resolved by increasing $j_{max}$ to better control higher-order modulation terms $V^{(j)}(t)$, thus eliminating additional undesired terms in our time-averaged effective Hamiltonian.
+All of these negative effects can be resolved by increasing $j_{max}$ for better control of higher-order terms $V_k(t)$, thus eliminating additional undesired terms in our time-averaged effective Hamiltonian.